chiua/elevators/README.md

+##h4 Other notes
-**Older notes...this might not be applicable anymore...was taking notes in my nodepad and wanted to provided this so you can get an idea of my thought process.**
+**Below are Older notes...this might not be applicable anymore...was taking notes in my nodepad and wanted to provided this so you can get an idea of my thought process.**

   Elevator App
 Number of elevators and number of floors